 English language classes for students whose first language is not English.

-Portland schools — Holy Family School is located at 7425 Se 39th Ave, Portland OR 97202.
-7425 Se 39th Ave is in the Eastmoreland neighborhood and 97202 ZIP code in Portland, OR The school district for Holy Family School is the Archdiocese Of Portland Education Off.
-Holy Family School is a Catholic school that serves grade levels K - 8.
+Portland schools — Holy Family School is located at 7425 Se Cesar E Chavez Blvd, Portland OR 97202.
+7425 Se Cesar E Chavez Blvd is in the 97202 ZIP code in Portland, OR The school district for Holy Family School is the Archdiocese Of Portland In Oregon.
+Holy Family School is a Catholic school that serves grade levels PK - 8.

 School information provided by OnBoard Informatics Copyright (c) 2008.
 Information is deemed reliable but not guaranteed.